Bachelor of Architecture (BArch)

 For more about the course of study and opportunities to pursue minors during your degree, go to the Undergraduate Curriculum page.

-- Get hands-on experience with our cutting-edge computation and construction labs or pursue design build
+- Get hands-on experience with our cutting-edge Computation and Construction Lab or pursue design build

-- Make an impact through socially responsible + environmentally sensitive design taking advantage of opportunities with the Center for Building Design and Energy Research (CBER)
+- Make an impact through socially responsible + environmentally sensitive design taking advantage of opportunities with the Center for Building Energy Research (CBER)

 - Participate in the Venice Biennale Sessions